 While doing a big purge of items is for sure one of the hardest parts of this task, the next step of knowing what to do with those items can be difficult too.
 If donating gently used clothing pieces doesn’t seem like the right fit, you might consider selling things on a handy app like Poshmark, a resale marketplace for women’s, men’s, and kids’ clothing, shoes, and accessories.

-I first started using Poshmark three years ago when my closet clean-out left me with several items that had barely been worn, were still in great shape, and, frankly, just a little too expensive for me to simply send off to a donation center without feeling guilty for not getting my money’s worth.
+I first started using Poshmark a few years ago when my closet clean-out left me with several items that had barely been worn, were still in great shape, and, frankly, just a little too expensive for me to simply send off to a donation center without feeling guilty for not getting my money’s worth.
 We all have that pair of jeans that just never quite fit right, that jacket you forgot to exchange for a different size, or a pair of shoes that, despite you wishing and hoping, still unpleasantly pinch your feet every time you wear them.
 The solution?
 Poshmark.

 Did I mention that you’re also making money to clean out your closet?
 If you’re willing to put in a little time and effort to successfully sell things on Poshmark, it can be a great way to get rid of items you no longer love (but someone else will!) while earning a few bucks along the way.

 Sound like a plan but not sure where to start?
 Keep reading for my six tips on how to set up your account, create listings, and generate sales.

 1. Create a stellar account with a lot of details